aaronmurniadi/cv-typst/aaron_murniadi_cv.typ

   (+62) 881 535 9522, Indonesia, Jakarta
 ])

-I have hands-on experience in Quality Assurance (QA) Software Testing, both manual and automated, with a strong focus on delivering reliable and well-tested software.
-In the field of cybersecurity, I've independently discovered, documented, and reported two significant security vulnerabilities affecting both national and international websites.
-Technology, programming, and software development have been long-standing passions of mine—interests I continue to pursue both professionally and personally.
-Outside of work, I actively advocate for the use of Free and Open Source Software (FOSS) and support the principles of Open Science and the importance of accessible knowledge and transparent innovation.
+I am a Quality Assurance (QA) Software Testing professional with extensive hands-on experience in both manual and automated testing, focused on delivering reliable and well-tested software solutions.
+In cybersecurity, I have independently discovered, documented, and reported two significant security vulnerabilities affecting national and international websites.
+Technology, programming, and software development have been long-standing passions that I continue to pursue both professionally and personally.
+I actively advocate for Free and Open Source Software (FOSS) and support Open Science principles, promoting accessible knowledge and transparent innovation.

 #h(1em)